 - Terms and Conditions

-Program Ordering and Shipment
+- Program Ordering and Shipping

 Where set forth in this Agreement that you shall contact the CAP Contact Center, you shall contact the CAP Contact Center as follows: